-5.2.2 Compounding Degree.
-The degree of compounding (i.e., the number of nontrivial NFS operations per compound) is a key factor in determining how much vNFS can boost performance.
-The ideal situation is to perform a large number of file-system operations in one compound, but doing so is not always possible because applications may have critical paths that depend on only a single file.
+Compounding degree.
+The degree of compounding (i.e., the number of non-trivial NFS operations per compound) is a key factor determining how much vNFS can boost performance.
+The ideal is to perform a large number of file system operations at once, which is not always possible because applications may have critical paths that depend on only a single file.
 To study how the degree of compounding affects vNFS's performance, we compared vNFS with the baseline when calling the vNFS API functions with different numbers of operations in their vector arguments.

-Figure 7 shows the speedup ratio of vNFS relative to the baseline as the number of operations per API call was increased from 1 to 256 in a 0.2ms-latency network.
-With one operation per call, vNFS outperformed the baseline for 10 out of the 14 operation types.
-The improvement is because vNFS could still save round trips for single-file calls.
-For example, the baseline used three RPCs to rename a file: one LOOKUP for the source directory, another LOOKUP for the destination directory, and one RENAME.
-However, vNFS used just one compound RPC combining all three operations.
-Therefore, vNFS is more than 2× faster than the baseline for Remove.
+Figure 7 shows the speedup ratio of vNFS relative to the baseline as the number of operations per API call was increased from 1 to 256 in the 0.2ms-latency network.
+Even with one operation per call, vNFS outperformed the baseline for all API functions except two, because vNFS could still save round trips for single-file calls.
+For example, the baseline used three RPCs to rename a file: one LOOKUP for the source directory, another LOOKUP for the destination directory, and one RENAME; vNFS, however, used only one compound RPC combining all three operations.
+Getattrs and Setattr1 are the two exceptions where vNFS performed slightly worse (17% and 14% respectively) than the baseline.
+This is because each of these two calls needs only a single NFS operation; so vNFS could not combine anything yet incurred the overhead of performing RPCs in user space.